 How do we know that 43 is a prime number?
 If 43 were not a prime number, then it would be divisible by at least one prime number less than or equal to √43 ≈ 6.6.
 Since 43 cannot be divided evenly by 2, 3, or 5, we know that 43 is a prime number.

 43 is never a clue in the FIND THE FACTORS puzzles.

 So far today FIND THE FACTORS has received nearly four times as many views as its previous high.
-When I investigated why, I discovered one of the reasons was a blog called mathematicsgames.wordpress.com.
+When I investigated why I discovered one of the reasons was a blog called mathematicsgames.wordpress.com.
 On that blog was this post recommending the FIND THE FACTORS puzzles.
 I am excited for the great write-up and the new people who have looked at the puzzles and used the excel file I made!
-I am humbled that mathematicsgames wrote this post, and I’m also quite proud to reblog it here.
+I am humbled that mathematicsgames wrote the post, and I’m also quite proud to tell you about it.